Martha Stewart becomes latest face of American Eagle after Sydney Sweeney controversy

 Martha Stewart becomes latest face of American Eagle after Sydney Sweeney jeans controversy

-Stewart partner with the jeans brand in honor of the holiday season
+Stewart partnered with the jeans brand in honor of the holiday season

-American Eagle is ringing in the holidays with a new face for their latest campaign after backlash erupted over their summer campaign.
+American Eagle is ringing in the holidays with a new face for their latest campaign after backlash erupted over their summer ads.

 Martha Stewart posed in a light blue denim shirt, matching jeans, and black flats in her new advertisement with the brand.
 The 84-year-old entrepreneur stood in a light and dark blue room, while wrapping a present in denim, instead of wrapping paper.